Ayakuya/CSCI596FinalProject/README.md

 ## General info
 The initial inspiration of this project is using not commonly used programming languages to do simulation and visualization, such as python, which is not as popular as C++ in visualization.
 This project is a CFD simulation and Visualization project.
 It used Lettuce to do the simulation and PyVista to do the visualization.
-The simulation part is based on Lettuce, which is a LBM based code with PyTorch implementation.
+The simulation part is based on Lettuce, which is a LBM based code with PyTorch implementation[^2].
 PyVista is a module for the Visualization Toolkit (VTK), with a different approach on interfacing with VTK through NumPy and direct array access[^1].
 This project contains two parts:
 1. 2D and 3D simulation and visualization
 2. A proposal based on effeciency analysis case study